mac799l/drone-swarm-simulation/README.md

 ```
 > Remember to have the ```venv_ardupilot``` virtual environment set as the source.

 Now the drones should takeoff, go in different directions and then return to the starting position.
-It is possible to create all the SITL instances from a single sim_vehicle.py command using '''--count''' command, but it caused issues with my multi-uav script, so I currently recommend using seperate terminals if you use my script.
+It is possible to create all the SITL instances from a single sim_vehicle.py command using ```--count``` command, but it caused issues with my multi-uav script, so I currently recommend using seperate terminals if you use my script.

 ## Gazebo Drone Cameras

-Thankfully, the drone models already include a Gazebo camera and the camera feeds can be accessed directly from Gazebo by opening up the '''Image Display''' tab (click the three dots on the top right of the window and find the '''Image Display''' option).
+Thankfully, the drone models already include a Gazebo camera and the camera feeds can be accessed directly from Gazebo by opening up the ```Image Display``` tab (click the three dots on the top right of the window and find the ```Image Display``` option).
 If you have multiple drones in the environment, you can view each camera by switching between them in the drop down menu of the Image Display tab.

 <img width="720" height="480" alt="Screenshot_20250714_131243" src="https://github.com/user-attachments/assets/ff43683f-ed3f-4696-b713-ef37b3ed4e5a" />